-On such a wide, sandy bay with little gradient, the incoming tide will flood the bay quickly, so make sure you know the state of the tide if venturing any distance from the shore.
+On such a wide, sandy bay with little gradient, the incoming tide will flood the bay quickly.
+Make sure you're aware of the state of the tide if venturing any distance onto the sands.

 Dogs are allowed at all times.
 The photos were taken at low tide.